netdata/netdata/web/server/README.md

     mode = none
 ```

+### Change the number of threads

-With the web server enabled, control the number of threads and sockets with the following settings:
+Control the number of threads and sockets with the following settings:

 ```
 [web]
     web server threads = 4
     web server max sockets = 512
 ```

-The default number of processor threads is `min(cpu cores, 6)`.

-The `web server max sockets` setting is automatically adjusted to 50% of the max number of open files Netdata is allowed to use (via `/etc/security/limits.conf` or systemd), to allow enough file descriptors to be available for data collection.

 ### Binding Netdata to multiple ports